Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: Conclusions

 Currently, only neutrinos hold the guaranteed key to the gateway of physics beyond the Standard Model.
 Search for secret neutrino self-interaction is a promising avenue that might lead us to discovery of such BSM physics.
 Current laboratory bounds on these interactions allow for the possibility of large couplings, which can even be stronger than the weak interaction by several orders of magnitude.
 This presents a perfect opportunity to study the effect that strongly self-interacting neutrinos can have in different areas.

 In this paper, we study a simple yet important outcome of strongly self-interacting neutrinos.
 The Universe is filled with a thermal bath of non-relativistic neutrinos (\cnub), which have decoupled when the Universe was quite hot, at a temperature of around $1$~MeV.
 Another ubiquitous source of MeV-energy (relativistic) neutrinos is all the core-collapse supernovae that have happened in the past.
 In the presence of large non-standard self-interactions, the DSNB will scatter with the \cnub, and upscatter the latter to relativistic energies.
 We compute this upscattered flux.
-The results, shown in a larger picture in Fig.\,\ref{fig:FullFlux} for four different cases, demonstrate how the upscattered \cnub{} flux compare to the original one, as well as the fluxes from other sources.
-The upscattered flux is comparable to, and in some cases even larger than, the DSNB flux, and could be probed by current and upcoming experiments.
-Using the most recent search of the DSNB by the Super-Kamiokande collaboration $(22.5\times 5823)$~kton$\cdot$days of data, we put model-independent constraints on the combination of the coupling, and the mass of the mediator which mediates the self-interactions.
+The results, shown in a larger picture in Fig.\,\ref{fig:FullFlux} for five different cases, demonstrate how the upscattered \cnub{} flux compare to the original one, as well as the fluxes from other sources.
+The upscattered flux is comparable to, and in some cases even larger than, the DSNB flux, however, for the strength of the self-interaction required for such upscattering is already ruled out by current experiments. \COM{For the values still allowed by current data, $G^2_X m_\nu=10^{-17}~{\rm MeV^{-3}}$, we observe that the resulting upscattered \cnub{} flux is orders of magnitude below the DSNB and solar neutrinos, which makes a discovery rather impractical.
+Let us stress, however, that we have assumed flavor universal couplings.
+If the self-interactions have a different flavor dependence, some of the laboratory constraints might not be applicable, and the boosted flux could be larger.
+Thus,} using the most recent search of the DSNB by the Super-Kamiokande collaboration $(22.5\times 5823)$~kton$\cdot$days of data, we put model-independent constraints on the combination of the coupling, and the mass of the mediator which mediates the self-interactions.
 We emphasize that this constitutes a direct test of the impact of the secret neutrino self-interactions.